ZacharyTalis/ShapeCorners/README.md

     - `SquareEdgesX=1080,1081,3000,3001`
 - `SquareEdgesY`: Extra Y coordinates in which SquareAtScreenEdge should take effect.
 Useful when monitors are placed vertically from each other, or with monitors of different resolutions.
 E.g.:
     - `SquareEdgesY=1920`
+- `SquircleRatio`: Behind the scenes, squircle corners are approximated using cubic beziers.
+Use this value to adjust the strength of all bezier control points.
+Just don't stray too far from the default `1.0`!
+E.g.:
+  - `SquircleRatio=1.043`

 After changing config, run:
 ```bash